-The U.S. Energy Information Administration (EIA) estimates that in 2019, U.S. motor gasoline and diesel (distillate) fuel consumption in the U.S. transportation sector resulted in the emission of about 1,095 million metric tons (MMmt) of carbon dioxide (CO2) and 456 MMmt of CO2, respectively, for a total of 1,552 MMmt of CO2.
-This total was equal to 81% of total U.S. transportation sector CO2 emissions and equal to 30% of total U.S. energy-related CO2 emissions in 2019.1
+The U.S. Energy Information Administration (EIA) estimates that in 2020, U.S. motor gasoline and diesel (distillate) fuel consumption in the U.S. transportation sector resulted in the emission of about 941 million metric tons (MMmt) of carbon dioxide (CO2) and 432 MMmt of CO2, respectively, for a total of 1,373 MMmt of CO2.
+This total was equal to about 84% of total U.S. transportation sector CO2 emissions and to about 30% of total U.S. energy-related CO2 emissions in 2020.1

-Under international agreement, CO2 emissions from the combustion of biomass or biofuels are not included in national greenhouse gas emissions inventories.2 Therefore, estimates for the CO2 emissions that result from the consumption (combustion) of ethanol in gasoline and of biodiesel in diesel fuel are not included in EIA’s estimates of U.S. energy-related CO2 emissions.
+Under international agreement, CO2 emissions from the combustion of biomass or biofuels are not included in national greenhouse gas emissions inventories.2 Therefore, estimates for the CO2 emissions that result from consumption (combustion) of biofuels are not included in EIA’s estimates of U.S. energy-related CO2 emissions.

 How do I convert between short tons and metric tons?